saecki/zig-grep/README.md

       overhead on unicode word-character patterns
     - avoided to some extend by searching the whole text buffer instead of just line by line slices

+### 2. Parallelization
+- Two worker thread pools
+    - One for walking the file tree
+    - One for searching files
+- Walking the filetree uses a shared stack for depth first searching
+- A shared queue is used to pass to be searched files
+- A shared sink synchronizes writing to stdout